A-Momin/noteshub/nts/notes_aws1.md

     #### DynamoDB Transactions

-    DynamoDB Transactions are a feature introduced by Amazon DynamoDB to provide atomicity, consistency, isolation, and durability (ACID) properties for multiple operations within a single transactional context.
+    DynamoDB Transactions are a feature introduced by Amazon DynamoDB to provide **atomicity**, **consistency**, **isolation**, and **durability** (ACID) properties for multiple operations within a single transactional context.
 This ensures that a group of operations either complete successfully or have no effect at all, maintaining data integrity and consistency even in complex scenarios involving multiple items or tables.DynamoDB Transactions are particularly useful in scenarios where data consistency across multiple items or tables is crucial.
 They are beneficial for applications that require strong guarantees about data integrity, such as financial applications, e-commerce platforms, and more.
 Here are the key aspects of DynamoDB Transactions:

     -   `Atomicity`: All the operations within a transaction are treated as a single unit of work.
 If any part of the transaction fails, all changes made by the transaction are rolled back, and the data remains unchanged.
     -   `Consistency`: DynamoDB Transactions maintain the consistency of the data.
 This means that the data is transitioned from one valid state to another valid state.
 All data involved in a transaction adheres to the defined business rules and constraints.